robCrawford/jetix/README.md

 - Based on [Elm's MUV pattern](https://guide.elm-lang.org/architecture/), unidirectional and lightweight.
 - [Effects as data](https://www.youtube.com/watch?v=6EdXaWfoslc) means components can consist entirely of pure functions.
 - [hyperscript-helpers](https://github.com/ohanhi/hyperscript-helpers) means the view is just JS functions.
+- Optimised for [*least possible number of renders*](https://github.com/robCrawford/jetix/blob/master/test/jetixSpec.ts) and then to only the affected tree depth.

 Also contains lightweight prevention of anti-patterns like state mutation and manually calling declarative actions.
 See a [single page app example](http://robcrawford.github.io/demos/jetix/?debug) and its [src](https://github.com/robCrawford/jetix/tree/master/example).